Hendrix-CS/csci150/homework/loop-string-reading.md

    Python interpreter.
-(You are welcome to refer to your notes or textbook, read Python documentation, look at examples from class, *etc.*; just don't actually run any code.)  *Trace the execution of the code, keeping track of all variables and any output produced.*
+(You are welcome to refer to your notes or textbook, read Python documentation, look at examples from class, *etc.*; just don't actually run any code.)  *Trace the execution of the code, keeping track of the function stack, all variables, and any output produced.*

 2. **Check**: Run the code.
 Does the actual output agree with what you wrote down in step 1?